thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 }
 ```

-Or you can optionally intercept the assignation, for example to optionally audit when no debugger is attached:
+You can intercept _conditionally_, for example to avoid auditing when a debugger is attached:
 ```c#
 public class MyDataAccess
 {